NOAAS Murre II

 NOAAS Murre II (R 663), previously NOAAS Murre II (FRV 63), was an American research vessel in commission in the National Oceanic and Atmospheric Administration (NOAA) fleet from 1970 to 1989.
-Prior to her NOAA career, she operated under the United States Department of the Interior′s Fish and Wildlife Service from 1949 to 1956 and under the United States Fish and Wildlife Service′s Bureau of Commercial Fisheries from 1956 to 1970 as Murre II.
+Prior to her NOAA career, she operated under the United States Department of the Interior′s Fish and Wildlife Service from 1949 to 1956 and under the United States Fish and Wildlife Service′s Bureau of Commercial Fisheries from 1956 to 1970 as US FWS Murre II.

 The ship originally operated as a self-propelled barge, first as BSP-1915 for the United States Army during World War II and then for the Fish and Wildlife Service before undergoing conversion into a research ship in 1963.

 Construction

 The Maritime Shipyards of the United States Army Corps of Engineers built the vessel at Seattle, Washington.
 She was launched in 1943.

 Service history

 U.S. Army

 Upon completion, the vessel entered United States Army service as the self-propelled barge BSP-1915 during World War II.
 She operated in the Aleutian Islands, hauling passengers, mail, fuel, and freight.